Thank you for your interest in EMailing

 visit thrift stores, estate/garage/yard sales, and lastly, visit other

 The museum is not a calculator repair or parts facility.
-I do not
+We do not

 stock parts for calculators, old or new.
-I also, in general, do not provide
+We, in general, do not provide

 repair services for calculators of any sort.
-Likewise, I can't provide
+Likewise, we can't provide

 the FAQ page.